 You may wish to ask your instrumental teacher, school or music centre if they are able to help you with either the performance or recording.

 You must play your pieces with accompaniment.
-Backing tracks for all the charts will be available in the private link provided and you can choose to use these for practice and if you wish, for the recording itself.
+Backing tracks for all the charts available in the private link provided and you can choose to use these for practice and if you wish, for the recording itself.
 However, if you play regularly with an ensemble, you may prefer to ask the rhythm players to accompany you; or you may wish to enlist the help of a teacher who could accompany you on the piano.

 - Candidates must present at least 2 choruses of solo and comp, if appropriate to their instrument.
 Please do not play the theme.